Trademark Clearance Search

 How to Conduct a Trademark Clearance Search

-Yes, clearance searches are important.
-Yes, you want to do one.
-Yes, you know how… wait, you don’t?
-No worries.
-Clearance searches seem really overwhelming, but really you can break it down into four (or five) simple steps: choosing a trademark, describing your trademark, searching the USPTO’s resources, going through additional online search engines, and, optionally, hiring a professional.
+Clearance searches can be overwhelming.
+Even so, you can break them down into four (or five) steps: choosing a trademark, describing your trademark, searching the USPTO’s resources, going through additional online search engines, and, optionally, hiring a professional.

 Keep reading for step-by-step instructions for how to conduct a trademark clearance search.